-A number of new standards, amendments to standards and interpretations are effective but not mandatory for annual periods beginning on or after 1 January 2016 and earlier application is permitted, and have not been applied in preparing these financial statements.
+A number of new standards, among which the most significant are IFRS 9 - Financial instruments and IFRS 15 - Revenue from contracts with customers, as well as amendments to standards and interpretations are effective but not mandatory for annual periods beginning on or after 1 January 2016 and earlier application is permitted, and have not been applied in preparing these financial statements.
 The application of new standards is not expected to have a significant influence on the financial statements of the Company and their early adoption is not planned.